• Skip to content

 This includes the duties of care, loyalty, and obedience.

-The board has a responsibility to ensure that the church stays true to its core mission by participating in decision-making, using good judgment, setting aside personal interests to ensure the best interest of the organization is kept, and by complying with governing laws.
+The board has a responsibility to ensure that the church stays true to its core mission by participating in decision-making, using good judgment, setting aside personal interests to ensure the best interest of the organization is kept, and complying with governing laws.

 6. Monitor Conflict-of-Interest